The cook’s table was a classic element of a Victorian Kitchen and in recent years we have seen a revival of its popularity in the modern home.

 Many Artichoke projects tend to focus on Georgian and Victorian period country houses, with the occasional sojourn to the later Edwardian or to earlier Jacobean and Elizabethan periods.
 It is fascinating to see how styles of architecture and interior detailing evolve through the English country house.
-Our entire post Norman history is deeply illustrated through our architecture.
+The entire post Norman history is deeply illustrated through architecture.

 Elizabethan Country House Architecture

 Houses were typically symmetrical with long galleries and formal gardens, often laid out in an ‘E’ pattern.
 The medieval hall was replaced in importance by the long gallery which became the focus for family life alongside other living areas off the gallery.
 Key decorative characteristics included large mullioned windows with square heads and ornamental strap work (both internal and external), a detail originating in Italy via Islamic ornament.
-Extensive use of rich timber rectangular oak panelling was also prevalent, often made even richer with used of carved strap work ornament.
+Extensive use of rectangular timber oak panelling was also prevalent, often made even richer with the use of carved strap work ornament.
 Combined with ornate plaster work ceilings and carved overmantels, the affect was striking and powerful.